ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 Irrespective of what "rs_cnf" specifies in the access token request, the parameter "rs_cnf" or "rs_cnf2" in the access token response specifies the authentication credential(s) used by the RS(s) to authenticate.

-If C does not currently store the authentication credential(s) of the RS(s), then the following applies:
+In the case that C includes the "rs_cnf" parameter in the access token request and C does not currently store the authentication credential(s) of the RS(s) in the targeted audience, then the following applies:

-* C MUST NOT include the "rs_cnf" parameter specifying the CBOR simple value `null` (0xf6) in an access token request encoded in CBOR, or the value `null` in an access token request encoded in JSON.
+* The "rs_cnf" parameter MUST NOT specify the CBOR simple value `null` (0xf6) if the access token request is encoded in CBOR, or the value `null` if the access token request is encoded in JSON.

-* C SHOULD NOT include the "rs_cnf" parameter specifying the CBOR simple value `false` (0xf4) in an access token request encoded in CBOR, or the value `false` in an access token request encoded in JSON.
+* The "rs_cnf" parameter SHOULD NOT specify the CBOR simple value `false` (0xf4) if the access token request is encoded in CBOR, or the value `false` if the access token request is encoded in JSON.
 Exceptions apply if C is confident that it can later acquire and validate the authentication credential(s) of the RS(s) by other means, e.g., by using the references provided by the AS for retrieval from a trusted repository.

 # Failed Verification of Proof of Possession at the AS # {#sec-error-failed-pop}